Borrowing from IT

 One thing is certain: thinking purely in terms of technical solutions like a data vault isn’t going to help organizations.
 That’s why Evers is completely allergic to discussions about whether data is structured, unstructured, or semi-structured, and what exactly big data (integration) or real-time data means.
 “It’s much more productive to discuss semantics, representation of data, privacy, and security.”

 Evers also has a disdain for vague functions like data scientist or data engineer, and disciplines like analytics/BI.
 He thinks BI is an empty shell, and at the mere mention of ETL he scrunches his face.
 “Don’t bother a business manager with these things.
-The IT world is overflowing with hyped-up trends and buzz words.
-Even a relatively new trend like data-driven and information-driven working is already showing its first cracks.
+The IT world is overflowing with hyped-up trends and buzzwords.
+Even relatively new trends like data-driven and information-driven working are already showing their first cracks.
 I prefer the term data-proficient.
 A company proficient with data has the data bull under control.
 A data-driven organization is tossed around all corners of the arena or has to run for their lives through the narrow streets of Pamplona.”

 A full-scale webshop